 The MCP Tools CLI is a command-line client designed to interact with Model Context Protocol (MCP) servers.
 It provides a streamlined way to manage and execute tools on MCP servers directly from the terminal.

-You can install the MCP Tools CLI using pip
+You can install the MCP Tools CLI using pip:

 pip install mcp-tools-cli

-to define the connection details for MCP servers.
+The CLI requires a configuration file named mcp_config.json to define the connection details for MCP servers.
 Here’s an example configuration:

 {